AskiiDev/ElectrumKit/README.md

 - **TLS security:** Supports Trust-On-First-Use (TOFU) certificate pinning and system CA verification
 - **Privacy:** Packet buffering and padding to help mitigate traffic analysis for < `TLS 1.3`
 - **Reliability:** Automatic reconnection with exponential backoff and jitter
-- **Thread safety:** All public API functions are safe to call from any dispatch queue

 ## Requirements
 - iOS 15.0+ / macOS 12.0+